JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DAO.md

     it[Directors.guildId] = "..."
 }

-val director = Director.findById(directorId)
-// this will deconstruct in SQL to both component columns val directors = Director.find { Directors.id eq directorId }
+// these will both deconstruct in SQL to the 2 component columns val director = Director.findById(directorId) val directors = Director.find { Directors.id eq directorId }
 ```
 #### Sort (Order-by)